miriskalt/BaselTemperature/README.md

 Libido: Bool (Indicator for increased experienced libido)
 Pain: String (partially only noted what hurts, later ranked with values {1,2,3}.)
 Chocolate: Bool (Cravings indicated)
-Sad: Bool (Indicator for experienced inhanced emotions)
+Sad: Bool (Indicator for experienced enhanced emotions)
 Kommentar: String (Including potential influences on the basal temperature, for example due to climate or other cuircumstances)
 Energie: Bool (Marking days with increased physical power / motivation)